anthony2025/browser-tictactoe/README.md

+A tic-tac-toe game built as part of the FreeCodeCamp curricula.
 The challenge asked for a dumb AI that chooses a random slot.
 That is boring so I made it two players.
 More fun.

 Live at http://codepen.io/anthony2025/pen/VavMdb